Adarsh-K/Spam-Classifier-using-SVM/README.md

-# I've made a Spam Classifier using SVM.
+# This is a Spam Classifier using SVM.
 The code is in Matlab.
 Note: All the files are well documented and commented wherever I felt necessary

 Run the file named SpamClassificationusingSVM.m which does the following: